Lingzhi-Yang/academic_website/content/publication/journal-article1/index.md

 publication: "EP Europace"
 publication_short: ""

-Highlight: It is important to identify modifiable risk factors for AF management.
+abstract: It is important to identify modifiable risk factors for AF management.
 It is observed that males, beer drinkers, Europeans, and Asians in moderate alcohol consumption groups and Europeans in low alcohol consumption groups are at risk of developing AF.